What’s Going On…

 Teaching Painting at G.B.C.C.

 I look forward to teaching Watercolor painting at Great Bay Community College this coming fall semester.
-I had a wonderful group of young students eager to learn about painting last semester, and know the new group of students will have fun working with watercolor too.
-Great Bay offers local arts programs, including an associates degree in Fine Art, and recently added a culinary arts program too!
+I had a wonderful group of young students eager to learn about painting last semester and know the new group of students will have fun working with watercolor too.
+Great Bay offers local arts programs, including an associates degree in Fine Art.

 Where to find my paintings…